ZCHAnalytics/K8s-resume-with-tf-azure-pwsh/README.md

 I needed to create a Service Principal for the resource group, then configure Docker and Azure credentials as Github secrets.
 Service Principal:
-`az ad sp create-for-rbac --name "github-actions" --role contributor --scopes /subscriptions/<SUBSCRIPTION_ID>/resourceGroups/<RESOURCE_GROUP>`
+`az ad sp create-for-rbac --name "github-actions" --role contributor --scopes /subscriptions/<your subscription ID>/resourceGroups/<your resource group name>`

 Hide Azure subscription ID from printing out in the GitHUb Actions by adding > /dev/null to the azure login command, like this:
 `az login --service-principal -u $AZURE_CLIENT_ID -p $AZURE_CLIENT_SECRET --tenant $AZURE_TENANT_ID > /dev/null`